Skip to content

 • Since Austria became an EU member in 1995, the rules for non-Austrian ownership have been eased.
 Citizens of EU states, of the EEA (includes non-EU members Iceland, Liechtenstein, and Norway) and Swiss nationals can acquire property without restrictions and are legally on equal terms with Austrians.

 • People who do not fall into the above categories need an official permit to purchase property or acquire building permit in Austria.
-Note: The permission process can take up to six months and the regulation varies depending on which province you the property is located.
+Note: The permission process can take up to six months and the regulation varies depending on which province the property is located.
 In some instances, if your country has a bilateral agreement with Austria, you may bypass this process.
 In general, the request is approved if the purchase is of social, macroeconomic, or cultural interest and does not have a negative effect on national interests.

 Costs when buying a property